Today we're going to talk all about SEO for CEOs: search engine optimization for chief executive officers of small- and midsize businesses.

 The problem with this approach: a lot of non-technical CEOs that don’t come from an IT or marketing background tend to oversimplify and abdicate their SEO strategy.

 Small business CEOs often use SEO as an umbrella term for anything and everything that has to do with their website.

-SEO is only one of a dozen or two dozen different factors that are critical to make sure that your website actually achieves the goals that you're looking for it to achieve.
+SEO is only one of a dozen or two dozen different factors that are critical to ensuring that your website achieves the goals you're looking for.
 (We'll go into those other factors in a few moments.)